Client listening for professional & business services firms

 How to listen to your clients

 The average firm has five different sources of client-related feedback, some have many more.
-Thinking about the entire client journey, how many of the following sources of client-related feedback does your firm have?
+Thinking about the entire client journey, how many sources of client-related feedback does your firm have, and where are they stored?

 In addition, your employees have a front-row seat to the impact of both client experiences and the processes used to deliver them.
 These observations and ideas may be shared verbally with managers or colleagues, but rarely get captured in a robust and centralised way.